ccie16798/subnettools/README.md

 CODING
 ======
-- in C because i like that, and i know only that
+- subnettools is in C because i like that, and i know only that
 - coding style is close to linux kernel coding style
 - the first version was a BASH script doing IPAM search and subnet file diff; it was sooooo slow
-- will never be rewriten in C++, java, perl, etc...
+- will never be rewritten in C++, java, perl, etc...at least by me
 - some code is clearly NIH; but i don't want to rely on linux or specific libraries so obvious functions a recoded
-- all code is original except a few MACROs (from linux kernel);
+- all code is original except a few MACROs (from linux kernel) and some doc taken from scanf/printf pages
-- original as in i did it myself, without copy&paste
+- original as in i wrote it myself, without copy&paste
 - is careful of verifiying every user input value so it doesnt crash

 work TODO